 - Virtual student (office) hours can take place at times convenient for you and more viable for your students.

-- Students can “pop” online during your online office hour, ask a quick question, and go back to work.
+- Students can “pop” online during your online student office hour, ask a quick question, and go back to work.
 This brief encounter saves time for both you and your students.

-- Small groups of students can participate in the same office hour conversation: fun for them and a time-saver for you.
+- Small groups of students can participate in the same conversation: fun for them and a time-saver for you.

 - Online hours can reduce the number of individual emails on the same topic.

-- Shy students might be more willing to participate if they can do so online rather than in person.
+- Students may be more willing to participate if they can do so online rather than in person.